-Collections: Egan Library's current collection includes more than 158,000 print volumes and about 91,000 electronic books.
-There are 232 active print serial titles and 114 individual subscriptions to electronic periodicals supplemented by over 43,000 electronic journal and newspaper titles available in full-text through 119 databases.
-LinkSource allows direct linking among databases and free-online collections to obtain full-text.
+Collections: Egan Library's current collection includes 132,000 print volumes and about 139,000 ebooks.
+The library maintains a small number of print journal subscriptions including Alaska-specific journals, magazines, and newspapers.
+We rely on 121 databases to provide online full-text access to over 30,000 ejournals and other electronic resources.
 OneSearch allows simultaneous searching of the library catalog and many of the databases.
-The UAS community also has access to local and regional resources via a local online library catalog and to global resources through databases such as OCLC FirstSearch WorldCat (a catalog of national and international library holdings).
+The UAS community has access to local and regional resources via the online library catalog and to global resources through OCLC WorldCat (a catalog of national and international library holdings).
 The Library seeks out and facilitates cooperative relationships locally, regionally, and statewide to build its collections and to provide additional services.
-The Library shares an online catalog and circulation system with the Joint Library Catalog consortium that includes the Juneau Public Libraries, University of Alaska Anchorage, Anchorage Public Libraries, and the Alaska State Library.
+The Library shares an online catalog and circulation system with the Joint Library Catalog consortium that includes the Juneau, Anchorage, and Mat-Su Public Libraries, University of Alaska Anchorage, and the Alaska State Library.
 UAS students, faculty and staff, as well as members of the community, may borrow materials from all of these libraries.
 A daily courier delivers requested materials from within Juneau.
 The Sealaska Heritage Institute is a Joint Library Catalog participant; their collection does not circulate but their holdings appear in the catalog and all are welcome to visit the library and use materials there.
 As a federal depository library, Egan Library receives a broad range of U.S. Government documents.
 The library catalog and online resources are available from the Library web site at: www.uas.alaska.edu/library.

 Services: Library staff ensure that the UAS community has access to materials not available locally.
 An efficient interlibrary loan service brings materials from other domestic and foreign libraries in either electronic or print formats.
-Staff offer personalized reference services during all hours the Library is open and respond to phone, chat and e-mail inquiries.
+Staff offer personalized reference services during all hours the Library is open and respond to phone, chat and email inquiries.
 In addition, library faculty offer e-Learning and face-to-face instruction in information literacy to individuals and classes to develop critical thinking skills and independent learning.
 Faculty librarians also teach for-credit classes in information literacy and library research skills.
 The library hosts a variety of events sponsored by UAS departments as well as by Juneau community organizations.
 From literary readings and lectures to symphony concerts, the Egan Library serves as a cultural venue for the campus and greater Juneau community.
 These activities are typically scheduled outside of open library hours to prevent disruption to student learning.